Ixchiq - referral

 The previous temporary restriction on vaccinating people aged 65 years and above, which was put in place during the review, will now be lifted.

-However, the Committee concluded that, for people of all ages, the vaccine should only be given when there is a significant risk of chikungunya infection and after a careful consideration of the benefits and risks.
+However, for people of all ages, the vaccine should only be given when there is a significant risk of chikungunya infection and after a careful consideration of the benefits and risks.

 What the safety data show